sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/move-items.md

 // The model is now at (50, 0, 50).
 ```

-The behavior of `Move` and `Translate` differs slightly based on the item type:
+The behavior of `Move` and `Translate` differs slightly depending on the item type:

 * For [single node items](xref:TruckLib.ScsMap.SingleNodeItem) such as [Models](xref:TruckLib.ScsMap.Model), they simply move the node.